-Second, homogeneous villages provided more public goods to exploit opportunities created by the new bridge than heterogeneous villages.
+Additionally, I find that homogeneous villages invested more in complementary public goods to exploit opportunities created by the new bridge than heterogeneous villages.
 When the bridge was initially constructed, village and farm roads were neither paved nor wide enough to accommodate modern vehicles like tillers.
 Figure A.2 shows a picture of a typical rural village in 1973 and a picture of a tiller in the same year.
 When given the authority to allocate resources, the leaders from homogeneous villages chose to invest in road infrastructure.
 They were also able to garner more support from the villagers, as shown in the number of project participants per household.
 Consequently, the homogeneous villages spent more years with the "A" grade status than heterogeneous villages.
 These findings are consistent with the fact that homogeneous villages held more village meetings, and more people showed up to them, albeit primarily men.
 Finally, I find that heterogeneous villages did catch up, consistent with spillovers or demonstration effects.